-If you need to make a ton of Half Square Triangles The Magic 8 Method is the way to go!
-For this weeks installment of the Half Square Triangle Tutorial Series I will show you all how to make eight half square triangles at one time and am including an 8 at a time half square triangle math cheat sheet!
+If you need to make a ton of Half Square Triangles the Magic 8 Quilt Block Method is the way to go!
+For this week's installment of the Half Square Triangle Tutorial Series, I will show you all how to make 8 half square triangles at one time and am including an 8 at a time half square triangle math cheat sheet!
 This one is great for making lots of them at one time and also if you are making a quilt that uses several blocks with one fabric or print like pinwheels or turnstiles.

 I just love all the color combinations that can be mixed and matched and almost any fabric looks good in a half square triangle block.
 They are also super fast and the quilt combinations are endless.
 Most of the fabrics I used in the picture above are Riley Blake Designs Basics and prints from one of my favorite designers Sarah Jane.
 You can see the rest of the series here:

 1. To make the Half Square Triangles 8 at a Time place two equal size squares of fabric Right Sides Together (RST).
 It is much easier with this method, to make the squares 1/2in to 1 inch bigger than you would like the resulting square to be.
 Mark a diagonal line across both diagonals on the wrong side of the top fabric square.

 2. Sew a scant 1/4in seam on both sides of the marked diagonal lines.

 3. Using your rotary blade, cut the square into eighths as pictured above.
 You will cut a horizontal line, vertical line, and on both diagonal lines. following the drawn diagonal lines.

 4. You will now have 8 Half Square Triangle Blocks.

 5. Open the blocks outward and either lightly finger press or use your iron to lightly press.
 Be very careful to only press up and down, NOT back and forth so as not to stretch them.

 4. Your seam should be pressed (both layers) toward the darker color.